FarronF/limerick-council-meetings/meetings/2021/02/15-Virtual Monthly Meeting of Metropolitan District of Limerick/Minutes -  Adjourned Meeting of Metropolitan District of Limerick - 27th January 2021.md

 Amend Land Use Zoning Map

-To rezone lands located at Rosbrien and in the ownership of Shannon Group comprising of--- 7
+To rezone lands located at Rosbrien and in the ownership of Shannon Group comprising of
+---
+7

 approximately 20 hectares from agriculture to enterprise and employment.